maneeshmurali/security-hub-ui/README.md

 ### 1. **Data Collection** 📥
 - The application connects to AWS Security Hub (AWS's security monitoring service)
 - It automatically discovers all available AWS regions in your account
-- It checks for new security findings every 30 minutes **across all regions**
+- It checks for new security findings every 24 hours **across all regions** in efficient batches
 - It collects information like:
   - What the security issue is
   - How serious it is (Critical, High, Medium, Low)